priyanshikandpal/reddit-sentiment-polarity/README.md

 4. Polarity Score: A polarity score is assigned to the text based on its sentiment.
 The polarity score ranges from -1 (negative sentiment) to 1 (positive sentiment).

-## Contributing
-Contributions to Reddit Sentiment Polarity are welcome.
-If you find a bug or have an idea for a new feature, please open an issue or submit a pull request on GitHub.

-## License
-Reddit Sentiment Polarity is licensed under the MIT License.
-See the `LICENSE` file for more information.

-Made with ❤️ by Gabriel Santos 👋🏽 [Contact!](https://www.linkedin.com/in/dev-gabriel-santos/)

 <p>
 	<a href="https://www.buymeacoffee.com/gabrielsaints">
 		<img align="left" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png"